Amaaan09/Percolation-Simulation/README.md

 ## Requirements
 To run this program, you will need:

-1.Python 3.6 or higher
+-Python 3.6 or higher

-2.NumPy and Matplotlib libraries
+-NumPy and Matplotlib libraries

 ## Usage
 visit https://percolation-simulation.streamlit.app/